LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * A license file is required to access Litium from a machine other than localhost

   * The initial installation uses a demo license which only allows requests from the local computer.

+  * **NEW!** From version 8.1 the installation will accept remote requests without a license file but with a limitation on requests/minute.

 * The license must cover all environments (test/prod/stage) that customers have access to